Introduction

 Read more below:

-Some example research problems
+Some example research problems and ideas

 theoretical computer science as a graduate or career choice.
 Here are some examples: